kmcphillips/stoneboatpottery.ca/README.markdown

 You'll need to install the mysql gem, copy in the appropriate config file, and create the database in your MySQL instance.
 Your root user may require different credentials.

+## Tests

+There's a suite of spec tests for all models and helpers and some of the controllers.
+With MySQL you'll need to create the test database.

+    $ mysql -u root -e "CREATE DATABASE stoneboat_test"
+    $ mysql -u root -e "GRANT ALL PRIVILEGES ON stoneboat_test.* TO 'stoneboat'@'localhost' IDENTIFIED BY 'stoneboat'"
+    $ mysql -u root -e "FLUSH PRIVILEGES"

+For SQLite you don't need to do anything.

+Next, clone your current database into your test database.

+    $ rake db:test:clone

+Be sure you have the spec gems.

+    $ sudo gem install rspec rspec-rails

+Then run them!

+    $ rake spec

 ## Feedback

 Contact me at [kimos-github@gleep.ca](mailto:kimos-github@gleep.ca) with questions or feedback.